Treating Service Users Fairly

-- We will allow the service user time to make decisions
+- We will allow the service user time to make decisions.

 - We will involve family members or friends of the service user if they wish us to do so.

-When we deal with our service users:
+When working with our service users:

-- When service users contact us they can expect that we will be polite and courteous.
+- When service users contact us, they can expect that we will be polite and courteous.

 - All of our staff are trained in how to deal with our service users and how to treat them fairly.